cezarypiatek/TCMetaRunnersPowerPack/README.md

 # TCMetaRunnersPowerPack
-A set of Team City meta runners
+A set of Team City meta runners.
+Meta runners can be imported in "Meta runners" tab in project settings.
+To get know Team City meta runners please read the [meta runners documentation](https://confluence.jetbrains.com/display/TCD10/Working+with+Meta-Runner)

 # Microsoft Teams Notification